nriveira/runDLC/README.md

 Applications needed:
 SSH client - I use PuTTY, it has a simple interface with all the features needed
-Recommended: WinSCP - A GUI for transferring files to Maverick2 runDLC file
+Recommended: WinSCP - A GUI for transferring files to Maverick2

-WIP - By accessing this through TACC, you may be able run without needing to download anything.

 Installation and Accessing DeepLabCut:
 Log on the Maverick2 computer system with both PuTTY and WinSCP, and create a new folder for your project by typing: